Elijah: Biblical accounts

-Map of Israel as it was in the 9th century BC.
+Map of the kingdoms of Israel and Judah as they were in the 9th century BC according to scripture.
 Blue is the Kingdom of Israel.
 Golden yellow is the Kingdom of Judah.

 According to the Bible, by the 9th century BC, the Kingdom of Israel, once united under Solomon, had been divided into the northern Kingdom of Israel and the southern Kingdom of Judah (which retained the historical capital of Jerusalem along with its Temple).
 Omri, King of Israel, continued policies dating from the reign of Jeroboam, contrary to religious law, that were intended to reorient religious focus away from Jerusalem: encouraging the building of local temple altars for sacrifices, appointing priests from outside the family of the Levites, and allowing or encouraging temples dedicated to Baal, an important deity in ancient Canaanite religion.
 Omri achieved domestic security with a marriage alliance between his son Ahab and princess Jezebel, a worshipper of Baal and the daughter of the king of Sidon in Phoenicia.
 (Note: Psalm 45, sometimes viewed as a wedding song for Ahab and Jezebel, may allude to this union and its problems: "Hear, Oh daughter, consider, and incline your ear; forget your people and your father's house; and the king will desire your beauty.
 Since he is your lord, bow to him; the people of Tyre will sue your favor with gifts."
 See: Smith (1982)) These solutions brought security and economic prosperity to Israel for a time, but did not bring peace with the Israelite prophets, who advocated a strict deuteronomic interpretation of the religious law.

 Under Ahab's kingship tensions exacerbated.
 Ahab built a temple for Baal, and his wife Jezebel brought a large entourage of priests and prophets of Baal and Asherah into the country.
-In this context Elijah is introduced in 1 Kings 17:1 as Elijah "the Tishbite."
+In this context Elijah is introduced in 1 Kings 17:1 as Elijah "the Tishbite".
 He warns Ahab that there will be years of catastrophic drought so severe that not even dew will form, because Ahab and his queen stand at the end of a line of kings of Israel who are said to have "done evil in the sight of the Lord."

 Books of Kings

 No background for the person of Elijah is given except for his brief characterization as a Tishbite.
-His name in Hebrew means "My God is Jah," and may be a title applied to him because of his challenge to worship of Baal.
+His name in Hebrew means "My God is Jah", and may be a title applied to him because of his challenge to worship of Baal.

 As told in the Hebrew Bible, Elijah's challenge is bold and direct.
 Baal was the Canaanite god responsible for rain, thunder, lightning, and dew.

 Elijah thus, when he initially announces the drought, not only challenges Baal on behalf of God himself, but he also challenges Jezebel, her priests, Ahab and the people of Israel.